ESI-FAR/Mopo-PySide-Bokeh/README.md

 - The GUI itself does not run in a background thread
 - The application sometimes takes a while to exit, I don't understand the exact reason.
 It might have to do with the QThreadpool.
+- I'm not sure if we can control the viewport/content sizes appropriately, e.g. stretch content to fill the viewport without scrollbars.